codercom/code-server/docs/CONTRIBUTING.md

   - `apt-get install -y build-essential` - used by VS Code
 - `rsync` and `unzip`
   - used for code-server releases
+- `bats`
+  - used to run script unit tests

 ## Development Workflow